Black holes, fast scrambling and the breakdown of the equivalence principle: Appendix D

 The generalization of Eq.~(\ref{Boltzmann}) to a quantum mechanics may be written

 where $\hat \rho$ is the density matrix of the quantum system, $\hat H$ is the system's Hamiltonian operator, and $\exp$ represents a exponential function for quantum operator (or matrix).
-Here, the function $Z$ is used to normalized the density matrix of the quantum state and equals the trace of $\exp (-\hat H/(k_\text{B}T))$.
+Here, the function $Z$ is used to normalize the density matrix of the quantum state and equals the trace of $\exp (-\hat H/(k_\text{B}T))$.

 Now we prove that Eq.~(\ref{BolQuan}) is the quantum version of the Boltzmann distribution Eq.~(\ref{Boltzmann}).
-Suppose the different basis state of the quantum system is labeled by $i$ and $ \{| i\rangle \}$ is a complete basis, then Eq.~(\ref{BolQuan}) may be written
+Suppose the basis states of the quantum system are labeled by $i$ and $ \{| i\rangle \}$ is a complete basis, then Eq.~(\ref{BolQuan}) may be written